Unless you’re well familiar with the Borderlands universe, this profile is intended to be read after our Borderlands setting presentation.

-Presumably, they also had some sort of defense against orbital bombardment.
+Presumably, they also have some sort of defence against orbital bombardment.

 The Slabs are one of the bandit clans with an air force.
 They ride Buzzards, which are a sort of one-seat VTOL ultra-lights.
 These have a machinegun and rockets, and a few raiders can mount by clinging to the Buzzard’s sides and standing on the skids.

 Brick’s belt buckle refers to this (grand)dad rock classic.
 So you might as well play it.

 History (part 1)

 One statement is that Brick is from the planet Menœtius.
 Yet in the material under review, one gets the impression he’s always lived on Pandora.

 Perhaps his parents are from Menoetius, but Brick was conceived shortly after they arrived on Pandora.

 As a youth, Brick was part of a wasteland bandit gang led by one Crush.

 Crush came up with a plan to raid a hamlet, and kidnap all the kids there.
 Then they would ransom the villagers for everything they owned to get their children back.

 Brick was part of this raid.
 It encountered little resistance thanks to the heavily-armed gang’s attack vehicles.